frobnitzem/psik/README.md

 Psi\_k uses mostly the same key data models, with a few changes to the data model, and three changes to the execution semantics:

-1. Callback scripts are inserted into job.rc rather than polling the backend.
+1. Callbacks are run during `job.execute`, making polling unnecessary
 2. The user's job script is responsible for calling $mpirun in order to invoke parallel steps.
 3. The default launcher is backend-dependent (e.g. srun for slurm, etc.).